1.0 Purpose and Scope

 4.12 Tetanus

 All adults in the community, including all UQ workers and students, are advised to maintain their immunity to tetanus.
-All adults should have received a complete childhood tetanus vaccination schedule (a 3-dose primary schedule as an infant, 2 additional doses at age 18 months and 4 years, and an additional booster dose as an adolescent.
+A full childhood schedule consists of a 5-dose primary schedule 2, 4, 6 and 18 months and 4 years of age plus a booster aged 11-13 years.
 A tetanus-containing vaccine booster is recommended for all adults at 50 years of age and at 65 years of age if it is more than 10 years since the last dose.
-Vaccination is recommended every 10 years for travellers to countries where health services are difficult to access.
-Travellers with a higher risk of a tetanus-prone wound are recommended to be vaccinated every 5 years.

 Adolescents and adults who have never had a tetanus-containing vaccine are recommended to receive 3 doses of tetanus-containing vaccine with at least 4 weeks between doses, and booster doses at 10 years and 20 years after the primary course.